 Asset allocation is intended to maximize your return and minimize your risks.
 Proper allocation can account for over 90 percent of an investor’s return, so if your financial advisor or portfolio manager has failed to adequately invest your funds in a variety of high-performing assets, you could stand to lose a great deal of money and your financial security could be threatened.

-When this happens, you need the help of a security fraud attorney.
+When this happens, you need the help of a securities fraud lawyer.
 At the Evans Law Firm, Inc. we represent investors who have been swindled out of thousands by their portfolio managers, either through the advisor’s negligence or fraudulent attempts to steal funds.
 To discuss your case, and begin filing a claim, contact one of our securities fraud lawyers today.
-We can be reached by email at email@example.com, or by telephone at (888) 503-8267 or (415) 441-8669.
+We can be reached by email at firstname.lastname@example.org, or by telephone at (888) 503-8267 or (415) 441-8669.